sirrice/bibcleaner/README.md

         ./bibcleaner --bibname <path> --printout

-Run server (click help in the upper right for instructions)

-        ./bibcleaner --server
-        # go to localhost:8000

-After normalizing the book titles
+After normalizing the book titles, output the cleaned entries into a new file

        ./bibcleaner --out <path to output bibtex file>

-Or sorted
+Or output them sorted by booktitle, author name or another attribute

       ./bibcleaner --out <path> --sort booktitle

 Now you're under the page limit!

 # Kudos

-We're using aclemnt's [biblib](https://github.com/aclements/biblib) with a tiny hack to ignore parsing errors.
+We're using aclement's [biblib](https://github.com/aclements/biblib) with a tiny hack to ignore parsing errors.